-Companies around the world are currently working with ageing, for long term complex systems that are expensive to maintain and unable to support most new business initiatives.
+Companies around the world are currently working with ageing, for long term complex systems with older hardware systems based that are expensive to maintain and unable to support most new business initiatives with newer technologies.
 And the problem continues to worsen, with many organisations spending a huge share of their budgets just on maintenance for their existing legacy systems.

 If you’re like most business owners, you’ll probably only consider renovating or rebuilding your legacy software system if it begins directly impacting ROI.

-But the internet is placing increasing stress on computing systems, such as high-bandwidth demands and real-time order processing, which many legacy applications and systems simply can’t handle.
+But the internet is placing increasing stress on computing systems, such as high-bandwidth demands and real-time order processing, which many legacy applications and systems simply can’t handle as like modern systems.

 Legacy software is the kind of software that the latest developers won’t play with.
-Unfortunately, it’s more difficult to maintain older systems compared to new ones, because there are fewer skilled resources available to work on it, and these developers want to stay relevant instead of working on “dying technologies.”
+Unfortunately, it’s more difficult to maintaining legacy systems compared to new ones, because there are fewer skilled resources available to work on it, and these developers want to stay relevant instead of working on “dying technologies” due to a lack of support for a new system or application.
 This means that it can be far more costly to keep older systems working, compared to the cost over time once a system has been upgraded.

 While functionality is an important component, you’ll also need to consider the software’s real-time capabilities, processing speed, and ability to support new platforms such as mobile devices, or application integration.